rystsov/mongodb-transaction-example/README.md

 <b>Actually this project demonstrates a way of adding MVCC-style transactions to any CAS-enabled storage.
 MongoDB is just an example.
-Durability is provided as long as the storage provides it, in case of MongoDB that means that journaling must be turned on.</b>
+Durability is provided as long as the storage provides it, in case of MongoDB that means that journaling must be turned on.
+Moreover it doesn't work for some mongodb deployment schemas since mongodb can rollback changes during reunion after partitions.</b>

 *My language of choice is Java, so sorry if you were expecting something else.
 Also English is not my native so this text might be full of grammar errors*